Wallpaper and display size (800x600 or 1024x768) or GFX Menu

 If you wish to use your own bitmap (e.g. 640x480 or 800x600 or 1024x768) please ensure that the .bmp size is exactly correct (e.g. 800x600 and not 800x599 or 799x600).

-You may also need to set GMODE correctly to match the wallpaper, e.g.
+You should always set GMODE to match the display size in your MyE2B.cfg file e.g.

 set GMODE=1024 768

-in your MyE2B.cfg file, if the bitmap that you use is not an exact size.
 The menu size and help text position will need to be changed too.
 I strongly recommend you do not use higher than 800x600, because not all systems can support higher resolutions (e.g. early netbooks).
-Some non-4:3 display notebooks do not support 1024x768.
+Some non-4:3 aspect ratio display notebooks do not support 1024x768.

 You can use the settings in MyE2B.cfg to change the menu position and the menu size, text and border colours.